Culture of Chicago: Sports

 Philadelphia, and Denver.
-Four of the metropolitan areas have two baseball teams — Chicago, New York City, Los Angeles, and the San Francisco Bay Area — and of these four, only Chicago has had the same two teams since the American League was established in 1901.
+Three of the metropolitan areas have two baseball teams — Chicago, New York City, and Los Angeles — and of these, only Chicago has had the same two teams since the American League was established in 1901.

 The Chicago White Sox of the American League, who won the World Series in 1906, 1917, and 2005, play at Rate Field, located on the city's South Side in the Armour Square neighborhood.